CambridgeEngineering/PartIB-Paper7-Mathematics-Vector-Calculus/README.md

 https://notebooks.azure.com/grahampullan/libraries/CUED-IB-Maths-VectorCalculus

 It is recommended that you use these notebooks via the above link.
+You first sign in to Azure, and then clone your own copy of the notebook.

 ## Feedback and corrections